 For this example, the Java continue statement is used for displaying the leap years from 1960 to 2020.
 See the program and a little description after this:

-You see, the loop started from 1960 and will go through 2020.
 In the if statement, the formula is used to establish if this was a leap year or not.
-If it was, the current value of the variable int_leap displayed.
-Otherwise, it skipped by using the continue statement.

-How continue statement works with inner loops?
+How continue statement work with inner loops?

 This example shows how to continue statement works if you have an inner for loop.
 See the example first and I will explain: